Tuesday brought more evidence abortion rights could help Democrats in November

 Incumbent Republican Sen. Marco Rubio against Rep. Val Demings is now official.
 And this race so far has had a heavy dose of Trump.
 Rubio has criticized the FBI search of Trump's Florida home, while Demings was a Trump impeachment manager.

-But there's another issue that is notable to watch — how a Democrat who positions themselves as pro-law enforcement does in a state that's been tipping toward Republicans.
+But there's another issue that is notable to watch — how a Democrat who positions themselves as pro-law enforcement does in a state that's been tipping toward the GOP.

 Demings, a former Orlando police chief, hasn't been shying away from that record.
 She ran an ad, for example, denouncing the idea of "defund the police."